-CYC065 has completed part 1 of a first-in-human, single agent, ascending dose, Phase 1 trial to assess its safety, tolerability, pharmacokinetics and pharmacodynamics in patients with advanced solid tumors (065-01, NCT02552953).
+Fadraciclib has been evaluated in a first-in-human, single agent, ascending dose, Phase 1 trial to assess its safety, tolerability, pharmacokinetics and pharmacodynamics in patients with advanced solid tumors (065-01, NCT02552953).
 The results of part 1 of the study were reported in an oral presentation at the 2018 Annual Meeting of the American Association of Cancer Research.
-26 patients were treated with CYC065 as a 4-hour infusion once every 3 weeks and a recommended Phase 2 dose, or RP2D, established.
+26 patients were treated with fadraciclib as a 4-hour infusion once every 3 weeks and a recommended Phase 2 dose, or RP2D, established.
 Durable MCL1 suppression was observed in 11 of 13 patients treated at the RP2D.
-Stable disease lasting at least six cycles was observed in six patients of which three had molecular features associated with CYC065's mechanism, including MCL1, MYC or cyclin E. Dose limiting toxicities were reversible neutropenia, thrombocytopenia, febrile neutropenia, diarrhea, hypomagnesemia, white blood cell lysis syndrome and its associated electrolyte abnormalities and liver enzyme elevations.
-An ongoing part 2 of this Phase 1 translational study is evaluating additional dosing schedules in patients with advanced solid tumors, in particular those with amplification of MCL1, MYC family or cyclin E. One patient in part 2 with MCL1 amplified endometrial cancer has achieved a confirmed partial response and a patient with cyclin E amplified ovarian cancer shrinkage of target tumor lesions of 29% both after treatment with CYC065 as a single agent.
-We are currently enrolling part 3 of the study to evaluate an oral form of CYC065.
+Stable disease lasting at least six cycles was observed in six patients of which three had molecular features associated with fadraciclib's mechanism, including MCL1, MYC or cyclin E. Dose limiting toxicities were reversible neutropenia, thrombocytopenia, febrile neutropenia, diarrhea, hypomagnesemia, white blood cell lysis syndrome and its associated electrolyte abnormalities and liver enzyme elevations.